bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 # Multi-Effect Guitar Pedal Software
 This directory includes all the source code for my Multi-Effect Guitar Pedal that runs on various hardware platforms.

-## Software Update - 11/11/2023
+## Software Update - 2/12/2024
+Big update to the handling of Persistant Storage.
+Thank you @jaching!

 Updates include:

-1. Refactored the code to move Display UI handling and Persistent Storage out of the main class file.
-2. Added functionality to make it easy for an Effect Module to provide custom UI for the Display while the Effect is Active.
+1. Removed the hard limit the number of parameters stored per EffectModule.
+2. Ability to have multiple stored Presets for each EffectModule
+3. Reset All Presets button now located in the Preset Menu
+4. Changing Midi to call custom callback when a midi cc cannot be found.
+5. Added a NEW Multi tap delay Effect Module!

 ## Getting Started
 Before you can use the software you'll need to do the following: